 We, the undersigned, give permission for the North American Division of Seventh-day Adventists (AdventistGiving) to update our account information provided below.
 By signature we verify the information as true and correct.

-N 1 1 (c) П. □ +

-Add/Change: LIBank ∐Pastor ∐Treasurer ☐ Assistant/Associate Treasurer

-Church

-Name:

-Address:

-City, State, Zip · · · · · · · · · · · · · · · · · · ·

-Bank - Required only if you are changing g your bank acco ount information.

-Name:

-Routing #:

-Account #:

-Church Pastor Signature:
+Add/Change: Bank □ Pastor ☐ Treasurer ☐ Assistant/Associate Treasurer Church Address: City, State, Zip Bank - Required only if you are changing your bank account information.
+Routing #: Account #: Please attach a printed voided check for the bank account that the local church will be using to receive the electronic deposits.
+Church Pastor Name: Date Church Treasurer Signature: Name: Date Email: Assistant/Associate Church Treasurer

-Date
+Name: Date

-Email:

-Church Treasurer

 Signature:

-Name: !
-Date

-Email:

-ssistant/Associate Chu ırch Treasurer

-Signature:

-Name: [Date

 Email: